Adversarial Attack on Attackers: Post-Process to Mitigate Black-Box Score-Based Query Attacks: Experiments

 The defenses are assessed by 6 state-of-the-art SQAs, which are random search methods including Square \cite{andriushchenko2020square}, SignHunter \cite{al2019sign}, and SimBA \cite{guo2019simple}, and gradient estimation methods including NES \cite{ilyas2018black}, and Bandits \cite{ilyas2018prior}.
-They are effective and applicable in various settings.
+Square attack \cite{andriushchenko2020square} selects a decreasing size of random square perturbations.
+SignHunter \cite{al2019sign} estimates the sign of gradient and flips corresponding perturbations.
+SimBA \cite{guo2019simple} randomly samples perturbations given an orthonormal basis.
+NES \cite{ilyas2018black} adopts the Natural Evolutionary Strategies for gradient estimation.
+Bandits \cite{ilyas2018prior} jointly uses the time and data-dependent gradient prior.
 Some SQAs use pre-trained models \cite{cheng2019improving, guo2019subspace}, which, however, demands unfeasible access to DNN's training sample.
 To evaluate real-case defenses against training-based attacks, we alternatively consider a practical SQA QueryNet \cite{chen2021querynet} based on model stealing.
 Results of DQAs and SQAs using other than margin loss are put in Appendix \ref{apd:defense}.
-Since AAA aims to defend in real cases without resorting to randomness, it would be unsuitable to evaluate AAA by the common adaptive or white-box attacks \cite{croce2020reliable}, e.g., EOT \cite{athalye2018obfuscated}.
-We mostly perform untargeted $\ell_\infty$ attacks, but we also test the targeted and $\ell_2$ attacks under different bounds to observe the generalization of defenses.
+We mostly perform untargeted $\ell_\infty$ attacks, but we also test the targeted and $\ell_2$ attacks under different bounds to observe AAA's generalization.